Skip to main content

 Provides health coverage to millions of Americans, including eligible low-income adults, children, pregnant women, elderly adults and people with disabilities.
 Medicaid is administered by states, according to federal requirements.
 The program is funded jointly by states and the federal government.

-NJ FamilyCare is New Jersey's Medicaid program that provides public health care coverage throughout the state.
+NJ FamilyCare is New Jersey's Medicaid program that provides publicly funded health care coverage throughout the state.

-- NJ FamilyCare: covering children under age 19, adults ages 19-64, and pregnant women.
+• NJ FamilyCare Medicaid: covering children under age 19, adults ages 19-64, and pregnant women.

-- NJ FamilyCare Aged, Blind, Disabled (ABD) Programs: covering people age 65 and older, people determined blind or disabled by the Social Security Administration or the state Medical Review Team, people in long term care, or adults ages 19-64 who may also have Medicare coverage.
-The majority of individuals with IDD receive Medicaid through the ABD programs.
+• NJ FamilyCare Aged, Blind, Disabled (ABD) Medicaid Programs: covering people age 65 and older, people determined blind or disabled by the Social Security Administration or the state, people in long term care, or adults ages 19-64 who may also have Medicare coverage.

 The NJ FamilyCare ABD Programs include: